Rising unemployment is likely to push many people to consider working for themselves so that they can make ends meet.

 A SIPP is essentially a ‘DIY’ pension, where you choose exactly where your money is going to be invested.
 SIPPs usually offer a wider choice of investments than other types of personal pension.
 For example, whereas you’ll typically be given a range of funds to choose from in a personal pension, with a SIPP you’d normally be able to choose individual companies to invest in, as well as a wider range of funds and more sophisticated alternative investments.

 This type of pension typically suits people who are comfortable managing their finances and who are experienced investors.
 There are two main types of SIPP, low cost SIPPs, sometimes known as ‘lite’ SIPPs, and full SIPPs.
 Low cost SIPPs can often be started with a minimum investment of around £5,000 and you may be able to pick from a range of ready-made portfolios if you don’t want to have to pick investments yourself.
 For example, Vanguard offers a SIPP with no fund dealing charge and an annual charge of just 0.15%.
 Retirement savers can choose from Vanguard’s range of 75 low-cost funds and its range of ready-made portfolios designed for retirement, known as the ‘Target Retirement funds.
 Other options include the Hargreaves Lansdown SIPP which has a higher annual charge of 0.45% but offers a much wider investment choice of more than 2,500 funds and ready-made portfolios.
 Other providers of good value SIPPs include AJ Bell and Interactive Investor.
+You can learn more about how SIPPs work in our article Everything you need to know about SIPPs.

 Full SIPPs usually have steeper charges than low cost SIPPs, mainly because they provide access to a wider range of investments.
 According to consumer association Which? full SIPPs are only really suitable for those with commercial interests or large pension funds, and the typical sum invested in this type of SIPP is usually between £150,000 and £450,000.